 Some of the symptoms of heroin withdrawal include the following:

 - runny nose

 - goose bumps

 - stomach cramps

 Although purer heroin is becoming more common, most street heroin is “cut” with other drugs or with substances such as sugar, starch, powdered milk, or quinine.
 Street heroin can also be cut with strychnine or other poisons.
-Because heroin abusers do not know the actual strength of the drug or its true contents, they are at risk of overdose or death.
-Heroin also poses special problems because of the transmission of HIV and other diseases that can occur from sharing needles or other injection equipment.
+Because people suffering from heroin addiction do not know the actual strength of the drug or its true contents, they are at risk of overdose or death.
+Heroin addiction also poses special problems because of the transmission of HIV and other diseases that can occur from sharing needles or other injection equipment.